 H.R.
-4974, the Military Construction, Veterans Affairs (VA) and Related Agencies Appropriations Act for Fiscal Year 2017, includes Dr. Gosar’s important provision that will ensure that the Veteran Crisis Line provides an immediate response when our nation’s heroes contact this suicide hotline.
+4974, the Military Construction, Veterans Affairs (VA) and Related Agencies Appropriations Act for Fiscal Year 2017, included Dr. Gosar’s important provision that will ensure that the Veteran Crisis Line provides an immediate response when our nation’s heroes contact this suicide hotline.
 An Inspector General’s investigation and multiple media outlets revealed that callers were being forwarded to voicemail or not receiving the service this government-funded hotline is supposed to provide.
-Paul’s language will correct this injustice.
+Paul’s language that will correct this injustice was signed into law.

 Given the lack of care, wait times and poor treatment of our nation’s veterans by the VA at times, Dr. Gosar supports allowing veterans, particularly those in rural areas, to be seen by non-VA doctors and for the doctors to then be reimbursed by the VA.